jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 ####<a name="7"></a> Copy as HTML Update

-With the revamped version of The Building Coder Samples, I also finally moved from Visual Studio 2017 to 2019.
+With the revamped version of The Building Coder Samples, I also finally moved from Visual Studio 2017 to 2019 to compile it.
+I hope I am the last of the Revit add-in developer community to do so.

 It lacked the `Copy as HTML` option that I use for C# source code colourisation, so I revisited my 2019 note on [updating Copy as HTML](https://thebuildingcoder.typepad.com/blog/2019/09/face-intersect-face-is-unbounded.html#5) and